-NSW Department of Primary Industries (DPI) has confirmed Hendra virus as the cause of death of a horse near Lismore on the NSW north coast.
+NSW Department of Primary Industries (DPI) has confirmed Hendra virus as the cause of death of a horse near Casion on the NSW north coast.

 DPI has confirmed the horse had not been vaccinated for Hendra virus.
-This is the second Hendra case in NSW this year, following another one at Murwillumbah in June.
+This is the first Hendra case this year.

 Horse owners and vets are encouraged to download the latest information on Hendra virus from the DPI website and if a horse becomes sick, owners should contact their vet immediately.

-Media release 4 September 2015: Hendra virus confirmed near Lismore
+Media release 23 December 2016: Hendra virus confirmed near Casino

 A Hendra virus vaccine for horses produced by a commercial manufacturer was released on Thursday 1 November 2012.
 Vaccination is the single most effective way of reducing the risk of Hendra virus infection in horses.
 Human infection and death have occurred following high-level exposure to body fluids from an infected horse.
 Vaccinating horses is an important measure to prevent this occurring and provides a public health and workplace health and safety benefit.